TTangNingzhi/code-summarization/README.md

 ## Dataset

 The dataset is downloaded from [NeuralCodeSum](https://github.com/wasiahmad/NeuralCodeSum).
+You could set the dataset by modifying the `language` variable in `config.py` as `java` or `python`.

 ## Model

 - VSM-RAND (Vector Space Model): rand.py
 - VSM-TFIDF: tfidf.py
 - Transformer: transformer.py
+- Transformer with TFIDF: transformer_tfidf.py
 - GPT-4: gpt.py

+You could directly run the corresponding python file to train the model.

 ## Data Preprocessing